Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 5. Sales appraisal interviews

-How do you prepare for a sales meeting and how are sales meetings structured?
+How do you prepare for a sales meeting, and how are sales meetings structured?

 It's all a question of time, and you need to take the time to prepare for each interview, not just by going through the steps outlined above, but also by reading the CV, the various experiences of the person in question, their LinkedIn page, and so on.
-To arrive with a good understanding of the profile.
+To get a good understanding of the profile.

 It is also important to read the notes of previous employees who have met the person, to avoid asking the same questions over and over again.